mwrnd/notes/Alveo_U25/debug_log.md

 ## Attempt to Trace A8 A9 Debug Connector Signals

 The pins measure 1.8V.
-The [U25N Notes](https://xilinx.github.io/U25N-SmartNIC-Solution/docs/build/html/docs/ug1534-shellprogramming.html) mention a UART.
+The [U25N Notes](https://xilinx.github.io/U25N-SmartNIC-Solution/docs/build/html/docs/ug1534-shellprogramming.html) mention a UART and [astronomy8 on the ServeTheHome Forum found A8 and A9 are being used](https://forums.servethehome.com/index.php?threads/identifying-some-curious-xilinx-solarflare-cards.35111/post-369295).

 I used a [CH341A](https://github.com/stahir/CH341-Store/tree/5b4fda3add3d492f14f73a8376c580644f6c8195) USB-UART module set to TTL Mode (Pins 2-3 connected) and a 1.8V Adapter.